 “I told you, Tonks.

 “You can’t keep denying your feelings, Remus; Sirius told me that you liked me a while ago,” Tonks told him with a shrug, her voice was beginning to drop off slightly as though she were fighting to stay awake, Remus knew that the alcohol was taking quite an effect on her and he knew that he should probably get her inside.

 “You should get inside, you’re really drunk.”

 “Only if you come with me,” Tonks stated, opening her eyes and looking at him, although she blinked slowly as though struggling to keep her eyes open as she spoke.

 “You know I can’t,” Remus told her almost reluctantly, he wished he was the kind of man that could follow her, he wished he didn’t think every moment about what would happen if he lost control and she got hurt.

-Remus’s eyes found the Dog Star and he smiled up at it, Sirius would always tell the other Marauders, back at school, that if they ever missed him over the holidays to look at the star and they’ll be reminded of him.
+Remus’ eyes found the Dog Star and he smiled up at it, Sirius would always tell the other Marauders, back at school, that if they ever missed him over the holidays to look at the star and they’ll be reminded of him.
 At the time Remus had laughed along with his other friends and mocked Sirius for being such a sap, that they wouldn’t need to because he’d always be around them.
-But now he was looking up at the star and remembering his friend, and how much he would have kicked his ass if he was still around for letting slip the conversation that Remus and Sirius had had before he died.
+Now he was looking up at the star and remembering his friend, and how much he would have kicked his ass if he were still around for letting slip the conversation that Remus and Sirius had had before he died.

 Other Similar Stories